TheZ3ro/bitcoin-tools/README.md

 Pycoin Fork
 ----------------

-Zetautils is Pycoin's based, use his bitcoin-utils.
+Bitcoin-tools is Pycoin's based, use his bitcoin-utils.

 Pycoin CREDIT, CHANGES and LICENSE are renamed to \*-pycoin.